-The weather is tempting us with warm temperatures where I live in Kentucky, which means soon enough, chicken keepers everywhere will be getting in their orders of spring chicks.
-If you’re still green when it comes to chick rearing, here are some tips to help keep you on top of things in the coming season.
+Chicken keepers throughout the United States, if they have not already, will soon place their orders for spring chicks.
+If you’re inexperienced when it comes to chick rearing, here are some tips to help keep you and your birds in the coming season.

 Most of us want specific breeds for particular reasons, whether it’s for ornamental reasons, egg-laying capabilities or meat of a certain flavor.
 To ensure you get the breeds you want, order as early as possible.
 As chicken keeping continues to grow in popularity, breed favorites disappear from availability quickly.

 For the sake of the little birds that will be shipped to your post office, seek out a hatchery in your own region of the country.
-USPS shipping of live animals is always an expedited service, as is reflected by the shipping price that’s higher than the cost of the chicks.
+U.S. Postal Service shipping of live animals is always an expedited service, as is reflected by the shipping price that’s higher than the cost of the chicks.
 However, the longer the day-old chicks remain in transport, the more stress they will endure.
 Weak chick that might struggle to survive under the best of conditions aren’t likely to survive a stressful trip.
 The shorter the trip, the more likely your chicks are to be thriving upon arrival.
 Sourcing chicks locally is also an option.

 2. Construct the Brooder Before Hatch Day

 Whether you build your own brooder or purchase a brooder kit, a brooder is essentially a nursery for baby chicks, and it must be ready the moment chicks arrive.

 - Be sure the brooder protects your chicks from other animals in the house, garage, shed or barn, and be sure that chicks cannot escape.

 - Warm an area of the brooder with a heat lamp or a safer, ambient heat source made for chicks.
 Cooler areas should also be available in case chicks feel too warm.